snastase/encling-tutorial/README.md

 This tutorial introduces a typical **enc**oding framework for mapping **ling**uistic embeddings onto human brain activity during natural language comprehension.
 The tutorial includes worked examples for both fMRI and ECoG datasets collected while subjects listened to naturalistic spoken narratives.
 Two types of word embeddings are obtained based on the stimulus transcripts: static word embeddings from word2vec and contextual word embeddings from GPT-2.
 Encoding models are estimated using banded ridge regression—this allows us to predict brain activity from word embeddings for left-out segments of data.

-This tutorial can be run interactively online using Google Colab: [`Colab`](https://colab.research.google.com/drive/1L565z54Oth7oNIbzZDt1pLG-l4iOmRaD?usp=sharing)
+This tutorial can be run interactively online using Google Colab: [`Colab Notebook`](https://colab.research.google.com/drive/1L565z54Oth7oNIbzZDt1pLG-l4iOmRaD?usp=sharing)

 If you want to run this tutorial locally on a Mac or Linux machine, you can set up a dedicated computing environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 If you don't already have a conda installation, you can install [miniconda](https://docs.conda.io/en/latest/miniconda.html)—see below.
 If you already have a working conda installation, you can skip this step.